Fouga Magister CM.170

 - some armed Magisters could carry rockets, bombs and rocket pods below the wing.

-and for the model also: closed canopies or opened up; open canopies needed considerable effort to get good results on the old kits.
+Consider for the model also: closed canopies or opened up; open canopies needed considerable effort to get good results on the old kits.

 yellow